If you have COVID-19 symptoms, visited an exposure site, or come into contact with a suspected or confirmed case:

 CANCELLED / REDUCED SERVICES AT WDHS

-A range of WDHS services have been affected by the COVID-19 outbreak CLICK HERE
+A range of WDHS services have been affected by the COVID-19 outbreak.
+To find out more CLICK HERE

 COVIDSafe app – Download the COVIDSafe app to protect you, your family and friends and save the lives of other Australians.